Naples in One Day Itinerary

 Most one day itineraries in Naples try to cover everything.
 This one doesn't.
-Instead, it offers something more useful: a mental map of the city — old Naples, the sea, the views, the rhythm — built over the course of one unhurried day.
+Instead, it offers something perhaps more useful: a mental map of the city — old Naples, the sea, the views, the rhythm — built over the course of one slow day.
 By the time you sit down for an aperitivo at sunset, you'll understand why people who come here for a weekend keep coming back for decades.

 Morning: into the historic centre